-The Council on Ethics of the AP Funds’ (The Council on Ethics) standpoint on anti-personnel mines, cluster munitions, and nuclear weapons is informed by international conventions signed by Sweden.
+The Council on Ethics of the AP Funds' (The Council on Ethics) standpoint on anti-personnel mines and cluster munitions is informed by international conventions signed by Sweden.
 The Council on Ethics recommends exclusion of companies that produce, store, trade, or use anti-personnel mines and cluster munitions.
-The Council on Ethics also recommends exclusion of companies involved in nuclear programs in countries other than those specified in the NPT.
+The Council on Ethics refers to respective AP Fund regarding companies involved in nuclear programs.

 Conventions ratified by Sweden are guiding